dominowr/bike_rental/README.md

 # Motorcycle Rental & Workshop Application

-The application allows users to book motorcycles and schedule appointments at the motorcycle workshop.
-Users can create accounts, browse available motorcycles, make reservations, and manage their data.
+This is a fully functional web application which allows Users to book motorcycles and schedule appointments at the motorcycle workshop.
+Users can create accounts, browse all motorcycles with filtering, make reservations and manage their data.

 ## Features

-- User account creation and management
+- User account creation and data management
 - Motorcycle reservations
 - Scheduling appointments at the motorcycle workshop
-- API
+- Filtering:
+  - Intuitive motorcycle filtering options for Users to find the perfect motorcycles, based on their type (sport/enduro/etc.) and engine capacity
+- Date and time availability:
+  - A user-friendly date picker to check availability of chosen motorcycle and workshop appointments.
+Unavailable dates are blocked in picker.
+-Automated email notifications:
+  - Users receive account activation link after registrations
+  - User receive detailed confirmation emails after making or updating a reservations, containing all relevant information
+  - Automated email notifications are sent to admin email account when users modify or delete their reservation

 ## Tech Stack